Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] -d deletes the current commit head, while -D deletes the entire branch.
 - [x] -d deletes the local branch, while -D deletes the local branch regardless of push and merge status.
 - [ ] -D deletes the current commit head, while -d deletes the entire branch.

+#### Q95.
+You stashed three sets of changes but cannot remember the contents of the first stash entry.
+What command would you use to see the details of the changes in the first of the three stash entries?

+- [x] git stash show -p stash@{2}
+- [ ] git stash list
+- [ ] git stash show -p stash@{1}
+- [ ] git stash show -p